-23 "A child losing a kidney graft and needing to remain 24 on dialysis is traumatic enough, but for their parent to 25 have also lost one of their kidneys and not to be as fit as normal to look after their child at this important time can compound their grief considerably.
-In addition, the feeling of guilt perceived by a parent engendered by their kidney not working for their child can be highly traumatic.
-Many doctors were therefore understandably cautious about undertaking live donation at that stage.

-"However, since about 1990, it has been much rarer 8 9 for kidneys to be lost early for technical reasons and 10 this has influenced a gradual and now major shift towards live donation from parents or other close 11 12 relatives.
-Even more recently, being able to harvest 13 donor kidneys by keyhole surgery [which was not what happened in Adam's case] has made the procedure less 14 15 painful for the donor with quicker recovery time and less scarring and this has also influenced the trend."
-16 17 THE CHAIRMAN: When Dr Coulthard is writing this report in 2011, he's referring to a gradual shift from about 1990, 18 19 which has then become a faster shift in more recent 20 years?

-21 MS ANYADIKE-DANES: Yes.

-22 A. And that's exactly how it is in Belfast.

-Q. And Adam's was 1995, of course.
-Can we be clear on this: the whole issue of live donation, that's something that came from Adam's mother?
+- 1 as normal to look after their child at this important - time can compound their grief considerably. - 3 In addition, the feeling of quilt perceived by a parent - 4 engendered by their kidney not working for their child - 5 can be highly traumatic.
+Many doctors were therefore - 6 understandably cautious about undertaking live donation - 7 at that stage. - 8 "However, since about 1990, it has been much rarer - 9 for kidneys to be lost early for technical reasons and - 10 this has influenced a gradual and now major shift - 11 towards live donation from parents or other close - 12 relatives.
+Even more recently, being able to harvest - donor kidneys by keyhole surgery [which was not what - happened in Adam's case] has made the procedure less - 15 painful for the donor with quicker recovery time and - less scarring and this has also influenced the trend." - 17 THE CHAIRMAN: When Dr Coulthard is writing this report in - 18 2011, he's referring to a gradual shift from about 1990, - 19 which has then become a faster shift in more recent - 20 years? - 21 MS ANYADIKE-DANES: Yes. - 22 A. And that's exactly how it is in Belfast. - 23 Q. And Adam's was 1995, of course.
+Can we be clear on - 24 this: the whole issue of live donation, that's something - 25 that came from Adam's mother?